sparks-baird/matbench-genmetrics/reports/paper.md

 - **Novelty**: generating structures which are close matches to examples in the training set are penalized
 - **Uniqueness**: the number of repeats within the generated structures

 `matbench-genmetrics` is comprised of two namespace packages.
-The first is &nbsp;&nbsp;&nbsp;&nbsp; `matbench_genmetrics.core`, which provides the following features:
+The first namespace package is `matbench_genmetrics.core`, which provides the following features:

 - `GenMatcher`: A class for calculating matches between two sets of structures
 - `GenMetrics`: A class for calculating validity, coverage, novelty, and uniqueness metrics